Resonant 7

 Take the awareness of God’s presence cultivated in these last few minutes into the next ones and beyond.
 Until next time, Be Resonant.

-The post Seeking Mercy Amidst the Shadows appeared first on Resonant 7.
+The post Giving Your Last Mite with All Your Might, REFRAMED appeared first on Resonant 7.

 Image Attributions